hummakavula6105/RPSLS-Project/algorithm.md

     - If players made the same choice, this round is a tie
         - With 3 players:
             - Whomever has the choice that beats out the other two opponents
-            - OR if all 3 choices cancel one another out then this round is a tie
+                - Mini rounds played with 3 human players
+                    - Player 0 vs 1 first, then player 1 vs 2
+                    - This was done to keep the game moving faster rather than potential of X number of rounds
-            - Loop back to another round, no points awarded for this round
+            - Declare winner of this round

     - 2 / 3 rounds played - best of 3 wins
-        - If tie rounds encountered, statement prints "Tie, let's go again"
+        - If tie rounds encountered (except 3 players), statement prints "Tie, let's go again"
         - Loop back to another round, no points awarded for this round

     - Congratulation ***, you have outwitted your foes!